Nogai Khan: Early life under Batu and Berke

-Nogai was born to Tatar (Tutar), a son of Terval who was a son of Jochi.
+Nogai was born in 1245 CE. to his father Tatar (Tutar), who was a son of Terval who was a son of Jochi.
 He would rule his grandfather's appanage after his father died.
 After the Mongol invasion of Europe, Batu Khan left Nogai with a tumen (10,000 warriors) in modern-day Moldavia and Romania as a frontier guard.
 He was a nephew of Berke Khan as well as Batu Khan and Orda Khan, and under his uncle, he became a powerful and ambitious warlord.

 Second Mongol invasion of Poland

 In his later years, Berke began to delegate more and more responsibility to his promising nephew.
 Nogai's leading role first appears, along with Talabuga, under famous Mongol general Burundai as a battle commander in 1259/1260.
 He was a young sub-commander during the second major Mongol raid against Poland, undertaken to pay for Berke's war against Hulegu.
 Here Nogai distinguished himself and plundered Sandomierz, Kraków and other cities.